Processing Pointers, Links, and References

 a canonically-formatted text reference in a critical text to a specific point in the

 text which is being discussed.
-If these texts are in the same portfolio, then we know
+If these texts are in the same edition directory, then

-they will be built at the same time, and therefore any output created will be consistent
+we know they will be built at the same time, and therefore any output created will

 This enables us to solve the particular problem noted above, where we would like to